A5hfak/A5hfak.github.io/_posts/2024-01-10-Publication_03.markdown

 ---

-## Certificate
+## Certificate Image
 ![Certificate](/assets/img/posts/Coursera_JYU6H6C2QB28.jpg)

 ---

 © Copyright 2023 IEEE - All rights reserved.
 Personal use of this material is permitted.